This is not an excuse to post photos of puppies.

 What if you could borrow a puppy for an evening walk on a nice day?
 Boston is such a dog friendly town – whether it is the many dog parks littered (<—unintentional pun) across the South End and Beacon Hill or the swarms of dogs frolicking in the Common.
 It’d be nice to mingle with like-minded dog lovers, wouldn’t it?
 Without the hassles?

 When first originally mapping out the idea, I thought it could be more like a bike share, hence the misleading name.
-However, there isn’t enough reliability or care for pups without the consistency of something.
+However, there isn’t enough reliability or care for pups without the consistency of something, we worked on the project after we got a pmp certification boston that help us with many different things on the managing of the business.
 They’d just be passed around and you wouldn’t want to do that to the little guys.

 So, from a business model stand point here, let’s take people who could use an extra hand in puppy policing and put a puppy in the hands of people who are willing to pitch in.
 The idea would be much closer to Airbnb – people with puppies who know they need taken care of but are willing to work directly with an individual and, instead of begging for favors, perhaps picking up some extra cash.